 In addition to describing the physical characteristics of a smart card and the detailed formats and syntaxes of these commands and the results they return, smart card standards such as ISO 7816 and CEN 726 also describe a wide range of commands that smart cards can implement.
 Most smart card manufacturers offer smart cards with operating systems that implement some or all of these standard commands, together with manufacturer-specific extensions and additions.
 Earlier in COS evolution, the issuer has to commit to a specific application developer, operating system and chip for each service the issuer wished to provide to its customer base.
 This leaves almost no flexibility to change any of these components without having to invest funds into a new software and/or hardware implementation.
-As a result estimated to invest funds into a new software and/or hardware implementation.
-As a result estimated to invest funds into a new software and/or hardware implementation.
-As a result estimated to invest funds into a new software and/or hardware implementation.
+As a result early smart cards were costly and inflexible.